NovembreLab/feems/README.md

 conda install -c bioconda feems -c conda-forge
 ```

-See the next section for alternative ways to install FEEMS, or if
+See the next section for alternative ways to install `FEEMS`, or if
 "conda install" worked for you, skip ahead to "Running `FEEMS`".

 ## Alternative installation instructions (Python >=3.8)